Renting and the Property Chain

-For a full list of your responsibilities, see Gov.uk.
-Advantages of renting out a house include tax deductions on expenses including contents insurance, replacing damaged furniture and accounting processes as well as the provision of a continuous income.
 Disadvantages include being responsible for all emergencies, repairs and costs such as property taxes and insurance.
-Becoming a landlord is not recommended unless it is a long-term option.
-Whether you’re thinking of renting until you find your dream home or becoming a landlord to cover costs, ensure you think carefully about both decisions, researching all relevant and related information.
+Becoming a landlord is not really recommended unless it is a long-term option.
+Whether you’re thinking of renting until you find your dream house or becoming a landlord to cover costs, ensure you think carefully about both decisions, researching all relevant and related information.
 You want to be in the best possible position and your choice could determine this.

 Common property chain problems and how you can solve them-

 Estate agent issues

 Whether you believe they are overcharging you, not providing the specified service or are advertising your house inappropriately, your estate agent could be slowing your part of the chain down by unnecessarily prolonging the process.
 Though it is true that changing estate agents may mean having to pay your original agents’ expenses, if you can prove they have broken the agreements you have both signed, you may not have to.